ssime-git/mc_sec_api/README.md

 * **Pseudonymization:** The `/pseudonymize/` endpoint pseudonymizes user data by hashing the encrypted data, making it difficult to link back to the individual user.
 This is a good step towards achieving data anonymization and minimizing privacy risks.
 * **Input Validation:** The `validate_user_input` function checks user-provided data against predefined allowed classes, preventing invalid inputs and potential vulnerabilities.
 * **Data Encryption:** The code encrypts user data with Fernet, providing protection against unauthorized access and data breaches.
+* **Consent Implementation:**  The `/` endpoint now includes a simple JavaScript snippet that pops up an alert to the user, asking for consent before using their data.
+While this approach is basic, it's a good starting point for implementing consent mechanisms.

 **Areas for Improvement:**